GNINNUR/espa-cloud-masking/cfmask/README.md

 See git tag [cfmask-version_2.0.0]

-This application produces Cloud Mask products for Landsat based on the CFMASK (Function of Mask Algorithm).
+This application produces Cloud Mask products for Landsat data based on the CFMASK (Function of Mask Algorithm).

 ## Product Descriptions